ml-struct-bio/cryodrgn/README.md

 ## Fully unsupervised reconstruction

-Please reach out to Ellen Zhong (zhonge[at]mit[dot]edu) if you'd like to collaborate on reconstruction of highly heterogeneous datasets.
+Please reach out to Ellen Zhong (zhonge[at]mit[dot]edu) if you'd like to collaborate on reconstruction of highly heterogeneous datasets where a consensus reconstruction is unavailable.

 ## Contact